julox/Numo/README.md

 **Why use Numo ?**

-Numo matrix are faster and more compact than Oracle PL/SQL  tables.
-An matrix consumes less memory and is convenient to use.
+Numo matrix are faster and more compact than Oracle PL/SQL  tables. a matrix consumes less memory and is convenient to use.
 Oracle PL/SQL uses much less memory to store data and it provides a mechanism of specifying the data types.
 This allows the code to be optimized even further.

 ## What is a matrix?

-A matrix is a central data structure of the Numo library.
-An matrix is a grid of values and it contains information about the raw data, how to locate an element, and how to interpret an element.
+A matrix is a central data structure of the Numo library. a matrix is a grid of values and it contains information about the raw data, how to locate an element, and how to interpret an element.
 It has a grid of elements that can be indexed in various ways.

-An matrix can be indexed by a tuple of nonnegative decimals.
+a matrix can be indexed by a tuple of nonnegative decimals.
 The  `rank`  of the matrix is the number of dimensions.
 The  `shape`  of the matrix is a tuple of integers giving the size of the matrix along each dimension.

 One way we can initialize Numo matrixs is from Numo lists, using nested lists for two- or higher-dimensional data.